Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 We have to delve into some technical details on the independence and compatibility structure to explain and understand monogamy and the entanglement structure of three qubits.
 These results will also be used to prove the analogous results by induction in section \ref{sec_nqbits} for $N$ qubits.

-Individual questions from qubit $A$ are compatible with the individual questions from qubits $B$ and $C$, etc. But what about the compatibility of bipartite and tripartite correlations?
+Individual questions from qubit $A$ are maximally compatible with the individual questions from qubits $B$ and $C$, etc. But what about the compatibility of bipartite and tripartite correlations?
 The compatibility structure of bipartite correlations of a fixed qubit pair is clear from lemma \ref{lem3}, but we have to investigate compatibility of bipartite correlation questions involving all three qubits.

-\begin{lem} $Q_{i_Aj_B}$ and $Q_{l_Bk_C}$ are complementary if $j\neq l$.
-On the other hand, $Q_{i_Aj_B}$ and $Q_{j_Bk_C}$ are compatible and it holds \ba Q_{i_Aj_B}\leftrightarrow Q_{j_Bk_C}=Q_{i_Ak_C}.\nn \ea The analogous statements hold for any permutation of $A,B,C$.
-That is, graphically, two bipartite correlations involving three qubits are compatible if the corresponding edges intersect in a vertex and complementary otherwise. \end{lem}
+\begin{lem} $Q_{i_Aj_B}$ and $Q_{l_Bk_C}$ are maximally complementary if $j\neq l$.
+On the other hand, $Q_{i_Aj_B}$ and $Q_{j_Bk_C}$ are maximally compatible and it holds \ba Q_{i_Aj_B}\leftrightarrow Q_{j_Bk_C}=Q_{i_Ak_C}.\nn \ea The analogous statements hold for any permutation of $A,B,C$.
+That is, graphically, two bipartite correlations involving three qubits are maximally compatible if the corresponding edges intersect in a vertex and maximally complementary otherwise. \end{lem}